Proton CamPro engine: Hybrid CamPro engine

-CamPro CFE engine
+CamPro CFE & VVT engine

 The CamPro CFE engine is the light-pressure intercooled turbocharged version of the 1.6-litre CamPro engine, with the maximum boost pressure of 0.75 bar.
 The CFE is the acronym of "Charged Fuel Efficiency".

 The idea of the production was first revealed by Proton Managing Director Datuk Syed Zainal Abidin on 13 December 2008, due to the new market trend of having small displacement engine but forced-aspirated to produce the power output equivalent to a larger motor, a similar concept as the Volkswagen TSI twincharger technology and the Ford EcoBoost engine.
 The finalised engine was debuted during the KLIMS 2010.

 The engine is capable of producing 138 bhp at 5,000 rpm of power and 205 Nm at 2,000-4,000 rpm of torque.
 To accommodate the increase of engine power, several changes to the technical specification have been done.
 While the engine bore remains at 76 mm, the stroke is shortened to 86 mm compared with 88 mm as in other 1.6L Campro engine variants, resulting the engine displacement of 1561 cc.
 A variable valve timing mechanism is also added for the intake valves, but it alters the cam phasing and valve opening timing continuously rather than altering the valve lift at a preset engine speed as in the CPS mechanism.

-Complete engine failure

 In 2016, a public recall affecting more than 90,000 CamPro CFE equipped vehicles took place for the oil cooler hose.
 Together with the recall, service intervals for oil cooler hose replacement were lowered to every 40,000 kilometres.
 The intervals was increased to every 80,000 kilometres following the availability of a higher quality oil cooler hose in 2018 replacing an all rubber component from before with a part rubber, part metal component.